 program.
 We do not have internships or summer programs for students from other universities, or for high school students.

 Can I work at the Media Lab?

-The Media Lab provides an exciting, intellectually stimulating and informal work environment, ideal for people who want to live and work at the cutting edge of the information age.
+The Media Lab provides an exciting, intellectually stimulating, and informal work environment.
 Current openings will be displayed on the Lab's employment Web page

 .
 Any questions about employment at MIT should be sent to MIT's Staffing Services